awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 Before you create a resource data sync, use the following procedure to create a central Amazon S3 bucket to store aggregated inventory data\.
 The procedure describes how to assign a bucket policy that allows Systems Manager to write inventory data to the bucket from multiple accounts\.
 If you already have an Amazon S3 bucket that you want to use to aggregate inventory data for resource data sync, then you must configure the bucket to use the policy in the following procedure\.

 **Note**
 Systems Manager Inventory can't add data to a specified Amazon S3 bucket if that bucket is configured to use Object Lock\.
 Verify that the Amazon S3 bucket you create or choose for resource data sync isn't configured to use Amazon S3 Object Lock\.
-For more information, see [How Amazon S3 Object Lock works](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock-overview.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information, see [How Amazon S3 Object Lock works](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock-overview.html) in the *Amazon Simple Storage Service User Guide*\.

 **To create and configure an Amazon S3 bucket for resource data sync**

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. Create a bucket to store your aggregated Inventory data\.
-For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.
 Make a note of the bucket name and the AWS Region where you created it\.

 1. Choose the **Permissions** tab, and then choose **Bucket Policy**\.